glag2/raspi-car/README.md

 #### Waydroid GPS configuration

-install geoclue-2 geoclue-2-demo

 1) enable ADB: edit `sudo nano /var/lib/waydroid/waydroid.cfg`, set auto_adb = True
-2) Inside waydroid open the settings app, enable developer mode (click spam build no. inside device info), go to the developer settings (System -> Developer options), enable USB debugging, rooted debugging and Disable adb atuh timeout.
+2) Inside waydroid open the settings app, enable developer mode (repeatedly click build number inside device info), go to the developer settings (System -> Developer options), enable USB debugging, rooted debugging and disable adb auth timeout.
 3) `sudo apt-get install adb jq`
 4) `adb devices`
 5) To allow the connection select "allow" on the popup in waydroid (check "always allow" the box)
 6) Save the `sudo nano Desktop/Waydroid/geobridge-gpsd.sh` file with the content of this repo path: `code\Waydroid\geobridge-gpsd.sh`
 7) Execute it with `sudo bash  Desktop/Waydroid/geobridge-gpsd.sh --init`
 8) If the app doesn't install fix the error trying to install it manually with `waydroid app install /tmp/appium.apk`
-9) In another terminal run the script without the --init  (or run the minimal version) flag to allow the applications to read the location
+9) In another terminal run the script without the --init flag (or run the minimal version) to allow the applications to read the location

 #### Installation of a navigator app